lem-project/lem-project.github.io/content/en/usage/usage.md

 ### Code formatting

-Use `M-x format-current-buffer`, or enable auto-formatting like this:
+Use `Alt-x format-current-buffer`, or enable auto-formatting like this:

     (setf lem:*auto-format* t)